Understanding The Physical Symptoms Of An Anxiety Attack

 Chest pains and heart palpitations

 Chest pains can be a telltale sign of an anxiety attack for many people.
 The potential problem with this symptom may be that anxiety chest pain can mirror heart attack pain.
 Many people who aren’t aware that they have an anxiety disorder may attribute their symptoms to a medical cause and go to the emergency room.
-Research shows that as many as 50% of people who come to the emergency room with low-risk chest pain have moderate to severe anxiety.
-(Note: If you have chest pain, it’s generally best to err on the side of caution and go to the ER to get evaluated immediately.)

-Anxiety or panic attacks aren’t “fake”
+Anxiety and panic attacks aren’t “fake”

 Anxiety and panic attacks can be very real, and their physical symptoms are often terrifying.
-Once a person calms down, they’re generally going to be okay, but that doesn’t necessarily make the panic attack any less scary.
+Once a person calms down, they’re generally going to be OK, but that doesn’t necessarily make the panic attack any less scary.

 Managing panic attacks can be possible, but many people need the help of a licensed professional to learn how to cope with them.
 A doctor or therapist may diagnose any potential anxiety disorders, and you’ll likely be able to move forward from there.